programatt/MarlinConfigure/README.md

 Cross Platform GUI for managing Marlin Firmware configurations and flashing the Marlin Firmware onto devices

 ### Why this exists
 The 3d printing world is obviously a large group of hackers, makers, etc. But, there is a need for better tooling that can get newer, unexperienced people off the ground running.
 A visual tool that does a lot of the grunt work around default values and simple mods for common printers will allow less experienced people to successfully change how their setup functions.
+Ideas from Ideas section might make the dev process for Marlin itself easier to do.

+### POC
+* working electron/create-react-app that builds on travis ci (convert to open source so its free)
+* unit test framework setup
+* documentation setup with tutorial
+* ability to clone official Marlin repo branch and create a configuration from example folder that's saved locally with a custom name
+* ability to use arduino cli (if possible) to compile/flash or take configuration and use arduino ide then to do same.
+* simple set of changes available (can set bed dimensions or something like that)

 ### Ideas
 * Cross platform tool (OSX, Linux, Windows) so leaning towards Electron and React (create-react-app) due to familiarity.